clj-grenada/grenada-spec/GrenadaParts.md

 ## Extractor (Source, Importer)

- - Given an entry point to Clojure sources or whatever, extracts metadata from there and returns them in the blessed format.
+ - Given an entry point to Clojure sources (a filename, for example), extracts metadata from there and returns them in the blessed format.
  - May take a set (vector?) of callback functions that are called for every some piece of low level information.
  - More generally, this is just a source.
 It gets data from somewhere (possibly